Who is the entity known as “the Hat Man”? What’s he hiding from us under that ominous hat of his?

 - I believe that there are scientific explanations for all of it, even if our current understanding of science isn’t able to explain it yet.

 After spending many years researching these subjects, I completely understand why nobody wants to take it seriously.
 Much like politics, everyone seems to deal in nothing but extremes.
-Everybody is either an unmovable cynical skeptic genius that knows everything except for how to shave their dirty neckbeard, or they’re Sam and Dean Winchester riding a unicorn into battle alongside the Pleiadians as they wage war for our soul matrixes against the evil Draconian Empire.
+Everybody is either an unmovable cynical skeptic genius that knows everything except for basic hygienic practices, or they’re Sam and Dean Winchester riding a unicorn into battle alongside the Pleiadians as they wage war for our soul matrixes against the evil Draconian Empire.
 Yet again I find myself asking, “Where is the middle ground?”
-Apparently the middle ground is a deserted island surrounded by an ocean of piss, and I’m stranded on it by myself.
+Apparently the middle ground is a deserted island surrounded by an ocean of idiocy, and I’m stranded on it by myself.
 Another article for another time.

 During my travels across the internet, I came across talk of an entity known as “The Hat Man”.
 The Hat Man is named for his trademark hat that he is commonly seen sporting, usually a bowler hat or a trilby/fedora.
 Most describe him as faceless or his face being blurred by shadows.
 Encounters with the Hat Man typically involve the terrified victim being paralyzed while the Hat Man stares at them and emanates “malevolent energy”, possibly feeding off of the fear he causes.
 Sometimes he even taunts his victims, mocking their helplessness or even threatening to kill them.
 Unlike the average “shadow person“, the Hat Man is seen as a more physical tangible manifestation, walking away from his victims rather than simply vanishing.
 The general consensus is that there is no way to adequately repel or defeat the Hat Man.
 Put simply, the Hat Man is a big friggin’ deal.